VeroCityDevs/api-doc/docs/api/IOT/datamodel.md

 To get data of a specific data model use the data model name at the end of the url as follows: `{{base_url}}/api/v1/public/Iot/Datamodel/{{data_model_name}}`.

 ## Data Model Datapoints Endpoint
 This endpoint returns the datapoints of a given data model through it's name.
-Entities datapoints are attributes that holds some data on the context.
+When a entity is created it can inherit the datapoint schema of it's Data Model.
+The datapoints of a entity are attributes that holds data on the context.
 For each datapoint of the data model this endpoint provides the following information:

 |  Parameter | Description | Type |
 |---|---|---|